Azaz-farooq/Azaz-farooq/README.md

 ## Hi there 👋

-- Looking for Post-Doc/Researcher positions
+- Looking for Post-Doc/Researcher positions across Europe

 - Doctoral Researcher at the University of Bologna, Italy